*Page last updated April 21, 2021.

 Here at MCO, we often talk about all the benefits of membership.
 Now we can add free college to that list.
 Yes, you read that right: free college.
+As a dues-paying member, you and your immediate family can earn an associate’s or bachelor’s degree in certain areas online for free.

 Here’s how it works:

-The program will pay for any remaining tuition, fees, and e-books for certain degree paths after you receive federal or state student aid.
+These programs will pay for any remaining tuition, fees, and e-books for certain degree paths after you receive federal or state student aid.

 To get started, you must create an account with SEIU Member Benefits.
 You must also complete the Free Application for Federal Student Aid (FAFSA), submit any documentation the FAFSA requires, and claim any award offered.
+This flyer has more info about exactly how to get started today.

 Other important info: